jimdigriz/debian-clearfog-gt-8k/README.md

 **N.B.** `fdt chosen` is setup to offer enough room for up to a 384MiB (`0x20000000 - ${ramdisk_addr_r}`) initramfs

-You should see a login prompt after a while (username `root` with no password) and now should typ
+You should see a login prompt after a while (username `root` with no password) and now should type:

     ip link set dev eth2 up
     ip link set dev lan4 up